Protests sweep Lebanon for a second day

 The strains have emerged recently in the real economy where importers have been unable to secure dollars at the pegged exchange rate.

-The cabinet is due to meet on Friday at the presidential palace in Baabda in what a minister has said would be the final session to discuss the 2020 state budget.

-Reporting by Imad Creidi, Yara Abi Nader, Tom Perry, Suleiman al-Khalidi; Writing by Tom Perry; Editing by Robert Birsel and Peter Graff
+Reporting by Ellen Francis, Imad Creidi, Yara Abi Nader, Tom Perry, Suleiman al-Khalidi; Writing by Tom Perry; Editing by Robert Birsel, Peter Graff, William Maclean